-Note: Chris Motley was recently awarded a $775,000 “Innovations in Career Advising” grant from the Bill & Melinda Gates Foundation to personalize career pathways for students attending Historically Black Colleges and Universities (HBCUs).
+Note: Chris Motley's company (The Whether--formerly Better Weekdays) was recently awarded a $775,000 “Innovations in Career Advising” grant from the Bill & Melinda Gates Foundation to personalize career pathways for students attending Historically Black Colleges and Universities (HBCUs).

 Several weeks ago, my wife and I took a long weekend to sunny San Diego to celebrate the nuptials of one of her dear friends.
 While people have mixed feelings about attending weddings, I absolutely enjoy the conversations among a diverse group of individuals.
 It certainly beats being the bride or groom making countless rounds to speak to folks while also trying to enjoy their special day!
 I also love wedding cake!

 The morning before the big day, my wife and I had brunch with three of her closest friends.
 They met during her days as a teacher, before she attended to the Kellogg School of Management (where she met me) and began her career in healthcare.
 The topic of conversation?
 How students’ reading scores haven’t improved over the last 20 years!
 This was shocking to me.

 In April, The Atlantic published an article to investigate the reasons why those scores haven’t improved.
 In short: background knowledge.
 Specifically, there are two skills tested in reading: reading ability (making connections between sounds and the letters that represent them) and comprehension.
 While the goal of standardized tests is to measure both reading ability and comprehension, they are inherently flawed because they don’t adequately account for the “background knowledge” required to understand a passage.

 Here’s an excerpt that was particularly jarring (and relatable) for me: